Constant in C language

 1. const is a new data type qualifier in C defined by ANSI

-Types of constant in C Language
+Types of Constants in C Language

 1. Primary Constant

-Primary Constant have following sub categories
+Primary Constant has the following sub categories

 • Integer Constant